CyberMiles/blog/content/post/20190510-fairplay-en.md

 ![](/images/20190510-fairplay-02.png)

 Mother’s Day is right around the corner.
-Are you ready for the celebration? **Win 2 movie tickets, and take your mom to a movie!**
+Are you ready for the celebration? **Win movie tickets for 2, and take your mom to a movie!**

 Each winner will get a $25 AMC or Cinemark gift card — enough for two movie tickets.
 Please note that this offer is only available in the USA.
 Good luck!

 ### How does it work?

-You can participate the drawing for free by downloading the CMT Wallet mobile app, and entering your contact info.
+You can participate the drawing for free by downloading the [CMT Wallet mobile app]((https://www.cybermiles.io/en-us/blockchain-infrastructure/cmt-wallet/)), and entering your contact info.
 The FairPlay Dapp draws 4 lucky winners based on secure random numbers generated from the CyberMiles public blockchain.

 The lucky winners will each get a $25 AMC or Cinemark gift card — enough for two movie tickets.
 [As we have discussed before](https://blog.cybermiles.io/post/20190502-fairplay-en/), the FairPlay DApp prize drawing is fair, fully automated, transparent, and decentralized.